-introduce a new value; instead it introduces a new type.
+The key observation is that this keyword does not introduce a new value; instead it introduces a new type.
 This gives us two very useful properties:

 - No runtime cost is associated with the new type, since it does not actually produce new values.
-In other words, newtypes are absolutely free! - The type-checker is able to enforce that common types such as Int or String are used in restricted ways, specified by the programmer.
+In other words, newtypes are absolutely free! - The type-checker is able to enforce that comrestricted ways, specified by the programmer.
+LastName just as easily: